 Cambridgeshire and Peterborough Mental Health Helpline

-Lifeline is a free, confidential and anonymous telephone helpline service that is available from 7.00pm – 11.00pm 365 days of the year.
+Lifeline is a free, confidential and anonymous telephone helpline service that is currently available from 11am – 11pm every day.
 The Line provides listening support and information to someone experiencing mental distress or if you are supporting someone in distress.

 Callers are supported by trained volunteers under the guidance of the shift supervisor.